Suffolk County taps Michael Balboni to find new cybersecurity chief

 - Balboni says his consulting work for the county is unrelated to his state lobbying initiatives.

-"I was hired solely for the purpose of helping with incident management" of the Suffolk cyberattack, Balboni said.
+Balboni added, "I was hired solely for the purpose of helping with incident management" of the Suffolk cyberattack.
 "At no time did I recommend the hiring of any company, much less the companies I represent."
 He pointed out he's not registered to lobby in Suffolk "nor will I be for the purposes of this engagement going forward."
+He added, "There was no conflict."

 Bellone said Balboni's recent work has not involved hiring new vendors.
 "I’ve been involved in those meetings.
 Nobody’s hiring anybody because Mike Balboni is saying hire them.
 I’ve never heard him say, ‘You should hire this person,’” Bellone said.